 Atlanta's favorite pop stand, King of Pops serves homemade popsicles with fresh and unique ingredients.
 Their rainbow-colored umbrellas are now all over the city, making them easy to spot.
 View their website for the most up-to-date information on locations.
 Currently you can find a pop at Colony Square during lunchtime on Wednesdays (Arts Center MARTA station), on the Decatur Square above the Decatur MARTA station on Wednesday through Sunday afternoons/evenings and lunchtime Thursdays near the Midtown MARTA station at 12th Street and Peachtree Walk.
 Weekends at Centennial Olympic Park you can also get your fix, especially if you're in the area for an event or to see the sights.
 The Dome MARTA station is closest to the park, but you can also walk from Peachtree Center.

-The easiest destination to get to on the list, Yogurt Tap is located directly across from Decatur station's Church Street exit.
+Yogurt Tap is located directly across from Decatur station's Church Street exit.
 Flavors rotate, and plenty of toppings will have you coming back to try different combinations.

 Dairy Queen (Peachtree Center Food Court)